Welfare as a Guiding Principle for Machine Learning -- From Compass, to Lens, to Roadmap: Further prospects and challenges

 \subsection{Regulation: Social planner, revisited}

-Our perspective of a social planner so far has been that of a useful construct for defining the social preferences that should guide learning.
-As such, we have mostly discussed the question of how to learn in a way that promotes or aligns with \emph{given} social preferences.
-In a sense, this depicts the social planner as acting \emph{before} learning.
-But there are additional roles a social planner can play during or after learning, actively and through various mechanisms.
+So far we have used the notion of `social planner' mostly as a useful construct for defining the social preferences that should guide learning.
+This has aided us in discussing how to learn in a ways that accommodates certain given preferences, and in designing learning algorithms that support flexible policies.
+But there are additional roles for the social planner to play, requiring different interfaces with the learning process.
 For example: \squeeze \begin{itemize}[leftmargin=1em,topsep=0em,itemsep=0.3em]

 \item \textbf{Monitoring.} One defining characteristic of data-driven systems is that they hold a distinct informational advantage over their users.
-In economics, information asymmetry is a well-known source of hazard for markets, with two prominent issues known as \emph{moral hazard} \citep{holmstrom1979moral} (arising from asymmetric information on decisions) and \emph{adverse selection} \citep{akerlof1978market} (arising from asymmetric information on system states).
+In economics, information asymmetry is a well-known source of hazzard for markets, referred to as \emph{adverse selection} \cite{akerlof1978market}.
 Monitoring can help to mitigate this by identifying what information gives the system an unfair advantage, and then channeling this information to users.
 This provides an operational motivation for transparency, with the definitive purpose of improving welfare.

 \priority{ \item \textbf{Auditing.} - random cost - risk aversion of users (vs system that plays for expectation) }

 \item \textbf{Subsidizing.} When resources are limited, their allocation often depends on the wealth or assets of individuals.
 This presents an opportunity to intervene by injecting funds into the system in a way that balances outcomes, e.g., via targeted subsidies.
 Subsidies can either be given in response to a learned classifier, or determined by policy prior to learning.
 Since outcomes in our case depend on predictions, this presents a unique opportunity for a social planner to intervene by directly providing users with useful `features', thus bypassing the need for a monetary mechanism.
 An interesting question is then how to design learning objectives that operate under such subsidies. \extended{\tocitec{scgk}}